samrickman/llm-eval-criminal-justice/README.md

 |Terrorism / Shoplifting |openai/gpt-4.1-mini-2025-04-14    |      0.382|     0.044|                  0.941|                0.860|<0.001 |***     |
 |Terrorism / Shoplifting |openai/gpt-4o-mini-2024-07-18     |      0.203|     0.020|                  0.926|                0.718|<0.001 |***     |

-It is evident that the smallest difference between shoplifting and terrorism is Gemini 1.5 (OR 0.73).
+The smallest difference between shoplifting and terrorism is Gemini 1.5 (OR 0.73).
 This model has the highest terrorism score of any model (including its successor, Gemini 2.5).
 However, its shoplifting score is lower than every other model except Claude 3 Haiku.
+This highlights that it may be desirable to use different LLMs for different types of cases.

-These results use the "exact match" metric.
-The project also uses cosine similarity.
+The results presented here use an "exact match" metric, which checks whether specific expected words appear in the actual output.
+The project also uses cosine similarity between the expected and actual sentences, with fairly similar trends.
 More details about the independent variables, and the results for cosine similarity, included in the [results section](./results/results.html).

-## Outline of repo contents
+## Outline of repository contents

 > [!WARNING]
 > To realistically simulate risk-related legal cases, some vignettes include offensive or distressing language.

-The rest of this repository includes:
+The repo includes:
 - A set of procedurally rich legal-style vignettes with embedded ground-truth facts.
 - Evaluation code for scoring model outputs against those facts using two scoring metrics:
     - Exact text match of relevant facts.